 I love helping digital marketing agency owners find more great clients… and identify which clients they should “fire.”
-Here’s a window into the agency consulting process I use to help my clients identify their best (and worst) clients.
+Here’s a window into the process I use to help my clients identify their best (and worst) clients.

 The first step is to analyze which current clients are good, bad, or in between.
 In this article, I’ll share a free copy of the matrix template (above) I use with my clients to get started.